ksu-cs-textbooks/cis301/content/4-chapter/4_5-notRules.md

          Q
 ```

-Here is a simple example of a Logika proof that shows the syntax of the `⊥e` rule:
+Here is a simple example of a proof that shows the syntax of the `⊥e` rule:

 ```text
 p, ¬ p  ⊢ q